Laying the foundations for longer term value, innovation and agility.

 As Geoff Annesley has explained in his recent post on B2B Networks, there’s a big difference between typical planning and B2B networks and a multi-party or multi-enterprise network.
 A network-first approach is infused with the multi-party principle from the ground up, from multi-party data models on through every layer up to the workflows and user interface.

 It also means that each company only connects once to the network and then they can connect to all on the network via virtual connections on the platform.
 With that single connection your company can leverage an existing community of retailers, manufacturers, suppliers and logistics providers.
-Your trading and transaction relationships and communities established and configured virtually.
+Your trading and transaction relationships, and communities are established and configured virtually.

 2. Real Time Single Version of the Truth (SVOT)